fscheck/FsCheck/FsCheck Release Notes.md

 ### 2.0.1-rc1 - 23 May 2015

-* Improve asssert failure reporting in FsCheck.Xunit (by Mark Seemann)
+* Improve assert failure reporting in FsCheck.Xunit (by Mark Seemann)
 * Add discard method (by Mauricio Scheffer)
 * Fix capitalization of Fscheck.NUnit package